Skip to contentNotify me by email about available dates

 Difficult life changes

 Breakups, grief, career changes.
-In periods of major destabilisation, the therapy offers a safe anchor and helps the system find new ground.
+In periods of major destabilisation, sessions offer a safe anchor where the body can find new ground of its own.

 Building body awareness